Frequently Asked Questions

 First and foremost, if you believe that a particular charity is operating unethically or illegally, then we strongly encourage you to report your concerns to the proper authorities.
 Nonprofit regulation resides in the hands of the IRS at the federal level and typically the Attorney General at the state level.

-Furthermore, if you have objective and publicly available data that documents your concerns about this charity, then please forward it to the Charity Navigator Advisory Issuance Committee at the following email address: firstname.lastname@example.org.
+Furthermore, if you have objective and publicly available data that documents your concerns about this charity, then please forward it to the Charity Navigator Alert Issuance Committee at the following email address: firstname.lastname@example.org.
 We kindly request that you send details to that email address directly to ensure the Committee directly receives all pertinent information.
-This Committee regularly reviews such matters and often chooses to place charities on our Charity Navigator Advisory list in order to alert our users to information we believe is important and relevant to their philanthropic activities.
-For more information about our Advisories, please click here.
+This Committee regularly reviews such matters and often chooses to place charities on our Charity Navigator Alert list in order to alert our users to information we believe is important and relevant to their philanthropic activities.
+For more information about our Alerts, please click here.

 Each charity’s page on our website will display as much contact information as we currently have available, including website URL, phone number, and physical address.